xfguo/luactor/README.md

 `reactor/reactor_template.lua` is a template of the reactor library.
 If you are using other event-driven library(eg. lua-ev/uloop(OpenWrt)/..., or epoll/kqueue/...), you just need implement the methods in this file.

-**Any other patch and pull request of a reactor implementation is welcome.**
+**Any other patch or pull request of a reactor implementation is welcome.**

 How to Use
 ----------